Meandering Through Time

 Picture

 William Wallace was executed on the 23rd of August, he was hanged, drawn and quartered.
-His head was placed on London Bridge, and his limbs displayed in Newcastle, Berwick, Stirling and Perth.
+His head was placed on London Bridge.
+His limbs were carried to Scotland by Segrave to be displayed in Newcastle, Berwick, Stirling and Perth.

 0 Comments